B-3-N-J-4-M-1-N/mpie-p62-controlling-animation/README.md

 ## Additional Optional Tasks
 - Can you extend the ThirdPersonController script to support strafing with associated animations?
-- Can you create one of your own animations in Maya and include it into the state machine?
+- Can you create one of your own animations in Blender and include it into the state machine?
 -	Can you make your character play a falling animation when it falls from a height?
 -	You might notice the third person controller does not jump over obstacles!
 Can you fix this?